form_file_usage

 3. Inside Plugins (Manual API)

-For forms embedded inside Block plugins or Layout Builder where automatic tracking isn't feasible, invoke the built-in service directly in your submission method:
+For fields embedded inside Block plugins, Layout Builder, or custom entities where automatic form altering isn't ideal, invoke the synchronization service directly in your submission method.

 // Inside your plugin's submit method (e.g., blockSubmit):